infovirtuel/Atera-Report-Generator/README.md

 :x: EOL report in a separate function instead of being built in csv_results

+:white_check_mark: Remove necessity for filepath if CSV/PDF is not selected

 ## CLI

 :white_check_mark: simple loading animation in CLI